 Have students practice their listening and speaking skills by asking them to introduce their families and each other, with the main theme being immigration and ancestry.

-Presents a lesson about immigration that teaches and tests students' listening comprehension and vocabulary skills through reading them relevant subject matter.
+This lesson about immigration teaches and tests students' listening comprehension and vocabulary skills through read alouds of relevant subject matter.